BCusack/Seon/Whitepaper.md

 *   Taddeo, M., & Floridi, L. (2018).
 How AI can be a force for good. *Science*, *361*(6404), 751-752.
 *   Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
 Attention is all you need. *Advances in neural information processing systems*, *30*.

-Please replace the bracketed placeholder with the actual details of the Seon Project.
-This expanded outline provides a more detailed structure and includes relevant academic citations to support the claims and contextualize the project within existing research.
-Remember to adapt and expand upon this outline with specific details from your source material.